gracelf/College-Registeration-CourseAttendance/README.md

 Experience this app live on Heroku: https://mcregister.herokuapp.com
 Students don't need to sign up for exploring the website;
-Teacher can sign up/sign in with an account.
+Teacher can sign up with a new account.
+(Free feel to try login with pre-created account-- <b>Username:teacher/Password:password</b>
+or try login with admin's account: <b>Username:admin/Password:password</b>)